hssmalo/steampunkfantasy/rules.md

 # Hex based effect.

-Hex based effects are triggered in any 'trigger hex based effects' step, and only triggers the first time a unit encounters the effect in that hex this turn.
-It only retriggers the same turn if entering the same hex for a second time.
+Hex based effects are triggered in all 'trigger hex based effects' steps.
 When placing Clouds, smoke or fire on a hex for the first time, place two markers of the given type.
 Otherwise, place only one.
 Hex based effects are not cumulative.
 However the effect of acid, fire and poison on units are cumulative with both itself and each other.
+In case of poison clouds with different strength, apply the strongest if overlapping.

 Follow the instructions for each hex based effect

 **Poison** **Cloud** [N]

-Roll 1 die per biological model in hex.
-At 4+, apply a poison[N] to target enemy unit base.
-A unit base with multiple models may get multiple poison markers (standard infantry units may thus get up to 4 poison markers)
+Area(6+): roll 1 die per model in hex.
+At 6+, apply a poison[N] to target, and do dN in crew damage.

-In addtion, roll a die for any unit with a crew damage table.
-At 4+ do dN crew damage to unit.
+Note that

 **Acid** **Cloud** [Minor]

-Roll a die per unit base in hex.
-At 4+ place a minor acid on the unit base.
+Area(6+) roll 1 die per model in hex.
+At 6+ place a minor acid on the unit base.

 **Acid** **Cloud** [Major]

 Roll a die per unit base in hex.
-At 4+ place a regular acid on the unit base.
+At 6+ place a regular acid on the unit base.